RADAR-base/RADAR-RestApi/README.md

 The api documentation is located at `<your-server-address>:<port>/radar/api/openapi.json`

-For accessing the end-points of this API, you will need JWT tokens from the [Management Portal](https://github.com/RADAR-CNS/ManagementPortal) and send it with each request in the header.
-In order for your token to allow access to the Rest-Api you will need to add the resource name of rest-api (ie - `res_restApi`) in the oauth client details of the Management Portal(MP).
+For accessing the end-points of this API, you will need JWT tokens from the [Management Portal] (https://github.com/RADAR-CNS/ManagementPortal) and send it with each request in the header.
+In order for your token to allow access to the Rest-Api you will need to add the resource name of rest-api (ie - `res_RestApi`) in the oauth client details of the Management Portal(MP).
 For example, if you want a client named `dashboard` to have access to the REST API just add this line to the OAuth client credentials csv file of MP -
 ```
 dashboard;res_RestApi;my-secret-token-to-change-in-production;SUBJECT.READ,PROJECT.READ,SOURCE
-.READ,DEVICETYPE.READ;client_credentials;;;1800;3600;{};true
+.READ,SOURCETYPE.READ;client_credentials;;;1800;3600;{};true
 ```
 You can change the secret, scope, name, etc according to your needs.
 For more info, read the configuration in the Readme of Management Portal